YuraKostin/code-style/README.md

 but in the end we are definitely getting some value back.

 So choose one word, that your team will use.
-It seems 'get' is the best variant.
+It seems 'get' is the best option.

 ```javascript
 // BAD